Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Rachel T about 1 month ago
+Rachel T 3 months ago

 The majority of our nation’s Supreme Court in Grants Pass v.
 Johnson pretended to be unable to decipher the meaning of the clearly-written 8th Amendment of our Constitution, but I write it here in hopes that your ethics may step in where theirs did not.